aijac0/fortcompare/README.md

 ### Static Analysis
 * This phase is responsible for getting an abstraction of the structure of each implementation, such that its substructures can be compared to another implementation.
-* This phase has two subphases: parsing and resolution.
+* This phase has two subphases: initialization, parsing and resolution.
 * Input:
   - TODO
 * Output:
   - TODO

+#### Initialization
+* This phase is responsible for getting the paths to the source files in each implementation.
+* Input:
+  - Implementation source directory paths
+* Output:
+  - Implementation source file paths

 #### Parsing
 * This phase is responsible for finding the structure of each implementation that can be interpreted from its individual source files.